paterson1720/remix-breeze-starter/README.md

 If you visit `/auth/register` route in your app you should be able to register and redirected to the `/test-dashboard` page, feel free to change where user is redirected after authentication in the code.
 You can visit `/auth/logout` to logout.

 Feel free to test the authentication flow and play with it.

+## Stay in touch

+- Follow me on [X (Twitter)](https://twitter.com/Paterson1720) to stay in touch and get update when new tools are released.

 Happy coding!